serghiou/best-of-data-science/best-of-statistics.md

 **[Ask Good Questions.](https://askgoodquestions.blog/)** Blog.
 A blog about teaching introductory statistics.
 It has great explanations about aspects of statistics that students frequently get wrong.
 I really like the clever statistical problems that it has and it's a great inspiration for exam questions.

+**[Statistical Thinking for the 21st Century.](http://statsthinking21.org/)** Book.
+This is probably the best book I have found combining teaching R with modern applications of statistical methods.
+I really like the focus of the author on statistical "thinking" and on using methods in such a way as to promote reproducibility.
+Very highly recommended to R novices or R experts, as well as a course textbook!

 ## Frequentist